-- Need help with your writing at any time of the semester? - You can receive one-to-one consultations in an academic writing tutorial (45 minutes) for postgraduate (PGT & PGR) international students. - Booking is via MyEd.
+- Need help with your writing at any time of the semester?

+- You can receive one-to-one consultations in an online academic writing tutorial (45 minutes) for postgraduate (PGT & PGR) international students

+- Available to October to June

+- NOT a proofreading service!!

+- Booking is via MyEd.